GoWest279/raspberry-pi4-os/README.md

 # Learning operating system development using Linux kernel and Raspberry Pi

+This rerpository is orginally from s-matyukevich's [Raspberry-pi-os](https://github.com/s-matyukevich/raspberry-pi-os) which only supports Raspberry PI-3.
+I'm modfiying it for Raspberry PI-4.

 This repository contains a step-by-step guide that teaches how to create a simple operating system (OS) kernel from scratch.
 I call this OS Raspberry Pi OS or just RPi OS.
-The RPi OS source code is largely based on [Linux kernel](https://github.com/torvalds/linux), but the OS has very limited functionality and supports only [Raspberry PI 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/).
+The RPi OS source code is largely based on [Linux kernel](https://github.com/torvalds/linux), but the OS has very limited functionality and supports only [Raspberry PI 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).

 Each lesson is designed in such a way that it first explains how some kernel feature is implemented in the RPi OS, and then it tries to demonstrate how the same functionality works in the Linux kernel.
 Each lesson has a corresponding folder in the [src](https://github.com/s-matyukevich/raspberry-pi-os/tree/master/src) directory, which contains a snapshot of the OS source code at the time when the lesson had just been completed.
 This allows the introduction of new concepts gracefully and helps readers to follow the evolution of the RPi OS.
 Understanding this guide doesn't require any specific OS development skills.